 - Next click Change Settings that are currently unavailable

-- Here make sure uncheck Fast Startup option under shutdown settings.
+- Here make sure to uncheck the Fast Startup option under shutdown settings.

 Repair system files

 There are chances due to corrupted system file system takes more time to shut down your computer.
-Run System File Checker (SFC) following steps below to repair the broken system files and that probably the woking solution to fix windows 10 shutdown problem.
+Run System File Checker (SFC) following the steps below to repair the broken system files and that is probably the working solution to fix the windows 10 shutdown problem.

 - Now on the command prompt window type sfc /scannow and press the enter key,

-- This will start scanning for corrupted missing system files, if found any the sfc utility automatically restore them with correct only.
+- This will start scanning for corrupted missing system files, if found any the sfc utility automatically restores them with correct only.

 - you only need to wait for the verification is 100% complete.